 of waste from entering landfills.*

-WasteHumans send approximately 92 billion tonnes of textile waste into landfills every year.
+WasteHumans send approximately 92 million tonnes of textile waste into landfills every year.
 That’s often fabric that could otherwise be downcycled into things like upholstery or upcycled into beautiful new garments.
 We work with factories that use efficient fabric cutting techniques and recycle their textile offcuts in order to reduce the total amount of waste.

 29.23 tonnesSo far we’ve saved this amount